Staff Assistant Internships

 The Center’s staff assistant internship appointments are generally made consistent with academic semesters (i.e. Fall, Spring, and Summer/three to four months); although appointments are made throughout the year for periods of varying length.
 No internship will exceed one year in duration.

 These internships are designed to provide the individuals selected with the opportunity for practical experience in an environment that successfully mixes academic study with public policy.
 The intern will gain valuable experience and, depending on the office, assignments might include: conference organization; library and internet research; assistance with the preparation of publications and/or outreach materials; and/or administrative assignments in support of Center activities.
 Internships also provide opportunities for those selected to attend events within the Wilson Center and around Washington.

 Successful applicants should have: strong research and/or administrative skills; be detail-oriented; be able to work independently and collectively as part of group; and, be currently enrolled in an undergraduate/graduate degree program, a recent graduate (within one calendar year), and/or have been accepted to enter an advanced degree program (within the next year).
 Non-degree seeking students are ineligible.
 Some of our international programs might require candidates to possess a working knowledge of a foreign language.

-The Center is unable to sponsor visas for interns.
-If you are an international student not already studying in the U.S. on a F-1 or J-1 visa, then you have to go through a university or an outside organization (internship placement agency) that will sponsor your visa.
+The Center is NOT to sponsor visas for interns.
+If you are an international student not already studying in the U.S. on a F-1 or J-1 visa, then you have to go through a university exchange program or an outside organization (internship placement agency) that will sponsor your visa.

 (Please do NOT send your staff assistant internship applications to firstname.lastname@example.org.
 This email address is for research assistant internship applications).